EU AI Act Compliance Checklist for CTOs and CIOs

 What technical documentation is required under the EU AI Act — Annex IV requirements, risk management records, data governance documentation, and how to maintain compliance.

-Conformity Assessment Under the EU AI Act
+AI-Generated Content Labelling Under the EU AI Act